Coconut oil vs Palm oil - Health impact and Nutrition Comparison

 Summary

-Both completely lack protein and carbohydrates and are low in micronutrients.
-However, coconut oil is relatively richer in minerals, while palm oil contains more vitamin E and vitamin K.
+They completely lack protein and carbohydrates and are low in micronutrients.
+However, palm oil is relatively richer in vitamin E and vitamin K when compared to coconut oil.

 Research suggests that palm oil is a healthier choice than coconut oil for cardiovascular health due to its lower saturated fat content.
 Both can have positive effects for people with diabetes type 2.